7hekaka/newcytosim/README.md

 	make

 For troubleshooting, please check [the compile instructions](doc/compile/index.md).
 Once *cytosim* is running on your machine, proceed with the [tutorials](doc/tutorials/index.md), the page on [running simulations](doc/main/runs.md), and the examples contained in the folder `cym`.
+You can run them by specifying the paths:

-Inspect in particular the short configuration files (e.g. fiber.cym, self.cym).
+	bin/play cym/self.cym

 # Contributors